enoklearn/engineering/modules/internet.md

 <details open>
    <summary><b>Domains and DNS</b></summary><br/>

-   With this topic, you’ll learn about how the DNS system works, and create DNS records connecting domains to web services.
+   With this topic, you’ll learn how the DNS system works and create DNS records connecting domains to web services.

    #### Learning Outcomes
    * Explain the purpose of DNS
-   * List some common DNS providers
+   * List some typical DNS providers
    * Connect a domain name to a DNS provider using nameservers
    * Create a DNS entry